d4nyll/smartscroll/README.md

 ### Future Development

 The following features may be implemented.
-Please register interest by opening an issue.
+Please register interest by opening/commenting on an issue.

 * Touch support
 * Horizontal scrolling
+* Disable permalink history